Thesis/ENVR 450 Application

-Your topic statement must include background information or context and identify your specific subject of investigation.
-Your research question must be accompanied by a short rationale for why this question is interesting and important.
+In either case, the topic statement must include background information or context and identify your specific subject of investigation.
+In the case of the thesis, the research question must be accompanied by a short rationale for why this question is interesting and important.
 At this point, your question is likely to be tentative and may change as you become more familiar with scholarship in the field, however we expect that your rationale will cite scholarly literature about your topic or methods that are relevant to approaching your topic.
-You may find it helpful to think explicitly about what kind of sources or information you would need to answer a question or craft an argument about your topic—and then think about whether you might be able to obtain or explore what is needed within the constraints of a semester-long project.
-Your proposal must also include a short explanation of how your thesis topic fits within the larger aims of your ES concentration.
+For the ENVR 450 application, you must make a case for why this topic is well suited for presentation through your chosen genre.
+In both cases, you may find it helpful to think explicitly about what kind of sources or information you would need to answer a question or craft an argument about your topic—and then think about whether you might be able to obtain or explore what is needed within the constraints of a semester-long project.
+Your application must also include a short explanation of how your thesis topic fits within the larger aims of your ES concentration.
 This section—including the topic, question, general approach, rationale, and place of this work within your concentration—should be one single-spaced page in length.

-Include the names of one or more potential thesis advisors, and indicate whether or not you have discussed your thesis ideas with these potential advisors.
+For thesis applications, include the names of one or more potential thesis advisors, and indicate whether or not you have discussed your thesis ideas with these potential advisors.
 Keep in mind that potential thesis advisors include faculty outside of the ES program.
-Provide a list of all your ES courses and any other relevant work you have done.
+For both thesis and ENVR 450 applications, provide a list of all your ES courses and any other relevant work you have done.

-Your completed Thesis Pre-Proposal is uploaded and submitted electronically to the ES Committee using the Thesis Pre-Proposal Submission Form .
+Your completed application is uploaded and submitted electronically to the ES Committee using the Thesis/ENVR 450 Application Submission Form .

-Please note: Pre-proposals are crucial to the ES committee in its planning for the following year.
-A poorly written, incomplete, or even missing pre-proposal will mean that your thesis plans cannot receive serious consideration; it will likely leave you without useful feedback and without an assigned thesis advisor in your senior year.
+Please note: These applications are crucial to the ES committee in its planning for the following year.
+A poorly written, incomplete, or missing application will mean that your W3 plans cannot receive serious consideration; it will likely leave you without useful feedback and without permission to enroll in either option.